Conreality/conreality-wiki/Debian-Packaging.md

 Building Packages
 -----------------

-This procedure requires the `conreality-$(VERSION).tar.gz` tarball built in the previous section and produces Debian binary packages from it:
+This procedure requires the `conreality-$(VERSION).tar.gz` source tarball built in the previous section and produces Debian source and binary packages from it:

     $ mkdir -p /tmp/debian
     $ cp conreality-$(VERSION).tar.gz /tmp/debian/